Making Habits Stick

 • REWARD[1] I’ve written a letter!

-The beauty of habits is that mundane details don’t cloud up our consciousness.
-It allows us to focus our decisions on bigger, better things like where to go to eat, what color dress to wear, or what religion to observe.
+The beauty of habits is that these mundane details don’t cloud our consciousness and allow us to focus our decisions on better things like where to eat, what color dress to wear, or what religion to observe.

 These trigger-method-reward habits expand outward from our present awareness as well: